GowthamAnbu/obsidian-v0/Affirmations/confident-person.md

 Fuckin' kill the crybabay and be a freakin' confident man.
 Fuckin' kill the crybaby and be a freakin' confident man.
 Fuckin' kill the crybaby and be a freakin' confident man.

+Fuckin' kill the crybaby and be a freakin' confident man.
+Fuckin' kill the crybaby and be a freakin' confident man.
+FUckin' kill the crybaby and be a freakin' confident man.